 Milk bath photography is a technique in portrait photography.
 It focuses on natural, minimalist images.
 It allows you to utilise negative white space so that you can focus on your model’s face and body.

-Now let’s see how you too can create beautiful milk bath photography.
+Let’s see how you can create beautiful milk bath photography.

-Milk bath photography is perfect for those who like taking dreamy, atmospheric portraits.
+Milk bath photography is perfect for those who like dreamy, atmospheric portraits.
 With the right props, you can turn your milk bath photos into gorgeous conceptual pictures.
-Try using an elegant dress and a crown for a fairy-tale inspired portrait.

-And if you feel bold enough, you can get into the bathtub yourself for self-portraits!
+If you feel particularly adventurous, step into the bathtub for milk bath self-portraits!